 All staff are role models and are aware of the influence they have in promoting positive attitudes and use that influence to challenge stereotypical attitudes.

-See our separate policies on Equality of Opportunity and SEN.
+See our separate policies on Equalities and SEN.

 Parents as Partners and the Wider Context